By Craig Neil. This post includes affiliate links.

-Brodick is the main village on the Isle of Arran which is situated on the west coast of Scotland.
-The village lies halfway along the eastern side of the island where it overlooks Brodick Bay and Goatfell mountain.
+Brodick is the main village on the Isle of Arran on the west coast of Scotland.
+The village lies halfway along the eastern side of the island, where it overlooks Brodick Bay and Goatfell.
+Although it’s best known for its ferry port, Brodick is also a popular tourist destination in its own right thanks to its wide golden beaches, thick surrounding forests, historic castle, and family-friendly attractions.

 Overview

-Foot passengers will be pleased to know the village centre is only a short walk from the ferry and drivers will find a reasonably large parking area on the seaward side of the high street, meaning Brodick is well-suited to day-trippers thanks to the sail from Ardrossan that takes less than one hour.
+Foot passengers will be pleased to know the village centre is only a short walk from the ferry, and drivers will find a reasonably large parking area on the seaward side of the high street.
+Combined with the fact that the sail from Ardrossan takes less than one hour, the village makes a great destination for day trippers.

-2: Brodick is within walking distance of Brodick Castle and you could probably climb to the top of Goatfell and back in a single day if you have a decent level of fitness.
+2: Brodick is within walking distance of Brodick Castle, and you could probably climb to the top of Goatfell and back in a single day if you have a decent level of fitness.
+Cyclists can make use of the ring road for an enjoyable ride that takes around 3-6 hours depending on fitness and stops.

-3: Brodick Bay is glorious on a sunny summer day.
-If you have a sailboat of some description you’ll have a great time on the open water.
+3: Brodick Bay is glorious on a sunny summer’s day.
+If you have a boat, you’ll have a great time on the open water, or if you prefer to stay on land, you can simply enjoy the seaside atmosphere on the beach.

 1: The only downside to Brodick is that it’s a bit of a victim of its own success so it’s a very busy place in peak season.
 Maybe book outside the main tourist dates (i.e. when the kids are back at school) if you want a more relaxing visit.

-2: If you want to explore as much of Brodick as possible take a bicycle with you, or hire one from the rental shops on the high street.
+2: If you want to explore as much of Brodick as possible, take a bicycle with you or hire one from the rental shops on the high street.
+Arran Bike Hire has everything from mountain bikes to electric bikes, with prices that range from around a tenner for 2 hours (hybrid bike) to £250 for an entire week (E-bike).

-3: If you’d like to spend a few days on Arran this village makes a great base to explore the island.
-The A841 runs through Brodick to the north and the south and you’ll also find the junction for the B880 (otherwise known as ‘The String’) a short distance from the Arran Heritage Museum.
+3: If you’d like to spend a few days on Arran, the village makes a great base to explore the island.
+The A841 runs through Brodick to the north and south, and you’ll also find the junction for the B880 (otherwise known as ‘The String’) a short distance from the Arran Heritage Museum.

 It’s not a particularly long route at around 2 miles but it took me nearly two hours to get there purely because I kept stopping to soak up that gorgeous view.

-If you’d rather stick to the footpath I suggest following Fisherman’s Walk north till it returns to the A841.
-From that point you’ll find an exceptionally good pub/restaurant at The Wineport which has a brewery behind it that sells a selection of quality brews.
+If you’d rather stick to the footpath, I suggest following Fisherman’s Walk north till it returns to the A841.
+From that point, you’ll find The Wineport (a good pub/restaurant), which has a brewery behind it that sells a selection of craft ales.
+You then have a few options from The Wineport depending on how long you have on the island.

-Most of the other activities in Brodick centre on the bay where you’ll find pontoons for mooring boats (it’s a very popular stop-over for sailing boats in the Firth of Clyde), an 18-hole golf course and a putting green, and of course there are the large pub/restaurants that feature outside seating areas overlooking the sea.
+Most of the other activities in Brodick are centred around the bay, where you’ll find pontoons for mooring boats (it’s a very popular stop-over for sailing boats in the Firth of Clyde), an 18-hole golf course, and a putting green, and there are also pubs and restaurants that feature outside seating areas overlooking the sea.

 Hike Goatfell: Climb the highest peak in Arran, Goatfell.
 It’s a challenging yet rewarding trek to the top, offering panoramic views of the island and beyond.
 Pack a picnic to enjoy along the way and don’t forget your camera to capture the stunning views.